Dirac Wave Functions of Positive Energy with Arbitrarily Small Position Uncertainty

 \section{Abstract}

 We consider wave functions in the Hilbert space $\Hilbert=L^2(\mathbb{R}^3,\mathbb{C}^4)$ of a single Dirac particle, specifically from the positive-energy subspace $\Hilbert_+$ of the free Dirac Hamiltonian.
-Over the decades, various authors conjectured that for wave functions from $\Hilbert_+$, there is a positive lower bound to the position uncertainty $\sigma_x$; in other words, that such states cannot be arbitrarily narrow in $x$.
-Building on work by Bracken and Melloy, we show that this conjecture is false.
-(In fact, they already stated that this conjecture is false and already had a counter-example, but their proof that it is a counter-example had a gap.)
+Over the decades, various authors hypothesized that for wave functions from $\Hilbert_+$, there is a positive lower bound to the position uncertainty $\sigma_x$; in other words, that such states cannot be arbitrarily narrow in $x$.
+Using a sequence of wave functions introduced by Bracken and Melloy, we show that this hypothesis is false.
+(In fact, they already stated that it is false, but their proof that their sequence is a counter-example had a gap.)

 Key words: minimum uncertainty, Dirac equation, width of wave packet.